Silvia Foti: Career

-Jonas Noreika investigation
+Jonas Noreika

 Foti's grandfather, Jonas Noreika is venerated as the heroic anti-Soviet General Storm in Lithuania.
-He is commemorated in statues, plaques, and streets have been named in his honor.
+He is commemorated in statues and plaques, and streets have been named in his honor.
 Foti's mother studied for a doctorate in literature and assembled documents in order to write a book on Noreika's life, however she became sick and never completed it.
 According to Foti, her mother told her on her deathbed to complete the book.
 However, Foti's grandmother opined that Foti should "Just let history lay."
 In 2000 Vytautas Landsbergis, the first head of state of post-Soviet Lithuania, attended the funeral of Noreika's widow in Vilnius.

 Foti, who was raised on the heroic legends of Noreika which led to respect in the Lithuanian community in Chicago, found troubling evidence of antisemitism.
 In a 2000 visit to Lithuania with her brother, she visited a school named for Noreika at his hometown Šukioniai.
 The principal told Foti that he "got a lot of grief from the Jews" for the namesake being a "Jew killer", but that "was all Soviet lies".
 She then learned of a 1933 pamphlet authored by her grandfather advocated boycotting the Jews.
 Foti's first reaction was one of shock and denial, telling The Jewish Chronicle "At first, I thought it was Russian propaganda but the evidence kept piling up".